-- (a) The achievement percentages reported in this table include 95 per cent confidence intervals, for example, 80 per cent ± 2.7 per cent. - (b) Students who were absent or withdrawn from testing are not classifed as assessed students and are not included in the benchmark calculations.
-The proportion of absent and withdrawn students varies considerably across juridictions as shown in table 3A.25.
-Readers are urged to be cautious when comparing results. - (c) Some of the movements in the results over time may have occurred because of State/Territory equating processes, and may not reflect actual improvements in student performance. - (d) The typical average age of students at the time of testing, expressed in years and months. - (e) The typical average time that students had spent in schooling at the time of testing, expressed in years and months. - (f) The methods used to identify Indigenous students and language background other than English (LBOTE) students varied across jurisdictions, as outlined in the explanatory notes. - (g) Victoria assessed a sample of students based on voluntary participation.
-Results in Victoria do not include exempt students as data on exempt students was not available. - (h) ACT writing data should be interpreted with some caution as a criterion-referenced assessment process was not used.
-This will be changed from 2003.
+- (a) The achievement percentages reported in this table include 95 per cent confidence intervals (for example, 80.0 per cent ± 2.7 per cent).
+Table 3A.44 (2007 Report) contains details of test populations in all states and territories. - (b) Students who were absent or withdrawn from testing are not classified as assessed students and are not included in the benchmark calculations.
+The proportion of absent and withdrawn students varies across jurisdictions, as shown in table 3A.22.
+Readers are urged to be cautious when comparing results. - (c) Some movements in the results over time might have occurred as a result of state equating processes and may not reflect improvements in student performance. - (d) The typical average age of students at the time of testing (expressed in years and months). - (e) The typical average time that students had spent in schooling at the time of testing (expressed in years and months). - (f) The methods used to identify Indigenous students and LBOTE students varied across jurisdictions.
+The two categories are not mutually exclusive.
+Definitions can be found at the 2007 Report, section 3.6.
+Table 3A.22 contains more information. - (g) Victoria assessed a sample of students based on voluntary participation in 2002.
+Data on exempt students was not available.
+Any comparisons should be done so with these factors in mind.

-Table 3A.23 Proportion of year 5 students who achieved the writing benchmark, 2002 (per cent) (a), (b), (c)
+Table 3A.21 Proportion of year 7 students who achieved the reading benchmark, 2002 (per cent) (a), (b), (c)